Dishes celebrating the abundance of local produce

 How to prepare The Pierhouse Platter at home

 Our Head Chef describes the ingredients for our legendary Pierhouse Platter and how he prepares the dish:

-The main ingredients for The Pierhouse Platter are:- Arisaig mussels, Loch Creran Oysters, langoustines from local prawn fisherman Hughie Macleod, Letterfinlay hot smoked salmon, Inverawe award winning smoked salmon, hand dived west coast scallops.
+The main ingredients for The Pierhouse Platter are:- Loch Leven rope grown mussels, Loch Creran Oysters, langoustines from local prawn fisherman Hughie Macleod, Inverawe hot and cold smoked salmon and west coast scallops.

 Always ensure that the mussels are closed as this means they are still alive.
 Before cooking squeeze the mussels sideways between finger and thumb to make sure they are not full of sand then give a scrub to remove any barnacles and pull off the beards.
 Rinse in cold water and they are ready to go.

 We cook our mussels in a rich white wine cream sauce and add our signature ingredient of Inverawe smoked salmon which gives a real smoky flavour to the dish.

 First heat a small amount of dry white wine (roughly 500g mussels to 50ml wine) in a pan then add chopped garlic and shallots (1 clove of garlic and 2 shallots) then pop mussels in and cover with lid.
 Once mussels have opened after a minute or so (giving a shake of the pan in between) drain off 1/4 of the liquid and add a splash of double cream and a pinch of diced Inverawe smoked salmon.
 Put back on a high heat for a minute and serve topped with chopped chives.

 Add a knob of butter and a dash of oil to a frying pan and heat until very hot.
 Season the scallops, place in pan and cook